N3UN3R/data_preparation/README.md

 # data_preparation

-this repo contains all scripts that are need to calculate the power costs for all possible It is still work in progress!
+this repo contains all scripts that are needed to calculate the power costs for all possible household-pairs. the resulting cost dictionary could be interpreted as an adjancecy matrix and is basis for all algorithms of this thesis.
-Scripts will be added in the next days

 Following files are needed to run these scripts: